ampproject/amp.dev/_guides/discovery.md

 More examples can be found in [ampproject examples folder](https://github.com/ampproject/amphtml/tree/master/examples/metadata-examples), including the alternative HTML attribute syntax).

-Note: This Schema.org definition is a requirement to make your content eligible to appear in the demo of the [Google Search news carousel](https://g.co/ampdemo).
+Note: This Schema.org definition is a requirement to make your content eligible to appear in the demo of the [Google Search news carousel (try on mobile)](https://g.co/ampdemo).

 ### Other metadata for even more platforms